Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, LiteRT-LM, and Chrome AI

 Frequently Asked Questions

-What are the four browser LLM providers in LocalMode?
+What are the five browser LLM providers in LocalMode?

-LocalMode ships WebLLM (MLC-compiled, WebGPU, fastest inference), Transformers.js v4 (ONNX, broadest model selection including vision), wllama (llama.cpp WASM, runs in every browser without WebGPU, 160K+ GGUF models), and LiteRT-LM (Google's on-device engine, early preview with Gemma 4 models).
+LocalMode ships WebLLM (MLC-compiled, WebGPU, fastest inference), Transformers.js v4 (ONNX, broadest model selection including vision), wllama (llama.cpp WASM, runs in every browser without WebGPU, 160K+ GGUF models), LiteRT-LM (Google's on-device engine, early preview with Gemma 4 models), and Chrome AI (Chrome's built-in Gemini Nano via the Prompt API, where your app ships no model files at all).

 Do I need to change my code when switching between LLM providers?